Delivery After Raid: Fox Photos

 In the early 20th century, the British press was headquartered in the Fleet Street region of Central London, England.
 In 1926, investor Richard Fox, photographer Reginald Salmon, and journalist Ernest Beaver bought the "Special Press" company and changed the name to "Fox Photos".
-According to curator Sarah McDonald, Fox Photos became known for providing photography services to the new media of the time, which increasingly relied on visual storytelling and led to a burgeoning demand for the services of press photographers.
+According to curator Sarah McDonald, Fox became known for providing photography services to the new media of the time, which increasingly relied on visual storytelling and led to a burgeoning demand for the services of press photographers.

 Fox was also one of the first agencies to use colour film, particularly during its coverage of World War II.
-Fox Photos was known for providing coverage of daily news, transportation, industry, and human interest stories.
-Highlights of their archival photo collection show a focus on images portraying workers, soldiers, and energy generation.
-In January 1926, Fred Morley began working for Fox Photos.
-(Note: Fred Morley was a professional photojournalist who continued working for Fox after the war.
-He died in January 1969, aged 67.)
-Fox Photos had ceased operations by the 1980s, when their collections were acquired by the Hulton Press Library, later Getty Images.
+They specialized in providing coverage of daily news, transportation, industry, and human interest stories.
+Highlights of their archival photo collection (Note: According to Rebecca Streiman, Fox Photos meticulously documented their images.
+"Information was entered daily into daybooks as events unfolded and Fox photographers returned from assignments.
+Each negative was assigned a consecutive number in addition to a caption, the date and any photographer details, providing an invaluable catalogue of the Fox Photos archive.") show a focus on images portraying workers, soldiers, and energy generation.
+In January 1926, Fred Morley began working for Fox.
+The offices of Fox Photos were bombed in the Blitz, and the company lost many of its original files.
+Morley continued working for the company as a photojournalist after the end of the war.
+He died in January 1969, aged 67.

+The Hulton Press Library, which was officially established in 1947, was acquired by the BBC in 1958.
+It was maintained as the Hulton Picture Library until 1988 when it was purchased by Brian Deutsch, becoming known as Hulton Deutsch.
+Fox Photos ceased operations when they were acquired by Hulton in 1989.
+Getty Images then acquired Hulton in 1996, adding Hulton's assets to its own.
+(Note: The purchase of the Hulton Press Library by Getty Images was portrayed in the BBC television drama Shooting the Past (1999).
+The film features Delivery After Raid, first appearing at 19:22 in the original home media release.)